 If you have more than one contactless card in your wallet make sure to not just place your wallet on the reader as this may cause 'card clash' (where the wrong card is charged or payment is refused).
 To avoid this make sure to individually place your contactless card on the reader.

 You can use your contactless payment card at any reader displaying the contactless payment symbol.
-If you're unsure whether you can pay ask the merchant, if you can't use contactless payments you can still pay via the chip and PIN method.
+If you're unsure whether you can pay ask the merchant, if you can't use contactless payments, you can still pay via the chip and PIN method.

-It is also possible to pay for all Transport for London journeys with a contactless card instead of an Oyster Card, allowing you to avoid queuing to buy top-ups or tickets.
+It's also possible to pay for all Transport for London journeys with a contactless card instead of an Oyster Card, allowing you to avoid queuing to buy top-ups or tickets.

 Contactless payment is as safe as any spending you do with a credit or debit card.
 Arguably safer as you don't have to expose your PIN in public anywhere, nor do you ever hand your card over to anyone else.

-Also as with any credit or debit card there are still risks of card fraud, but your card provider should offer you protection over this and freeze the card if any suspicious payments are being made.
+Also, as with any credit or debit card there are still risks of card fraud, but your card provider should offer you protection over this and freeze the card if any suspicious payments are being made.

 If your card is lost or stolen you should contact you bank immediately and freeze it, regardless of whether your card is contactless or not.
-Most banks and card providers have a 24/7 emergency number to phone
+Most banks and card providers have a 24/7 emergency number to phone.

 Most banks and card providers now offer contactless payment cards as standard with all their new-issue cards.
 If you would like to upgrade your old card to a contactless one, you should be able to request one from your provider.